reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 Like many data scientists, I desired to contribute to open source, but I thought that “open source contribution” meant creating a new library in Python.
-That would require knowledge of objects, inheritance, parallelism, asynchronous, classes, methods, decorators, and more to write that long, complex code.
+That would require expertise in objects, inheritance, parallelism, asynchronous, classes, methods, decorators, and more to write that long, complex code.
 But, I’m a statistician and that level of Python/computer science is beyond my scope of knowledge.

 ## Take 1 :clapper: